Roger Staubach: Real estate

 In 1977, he started a commercial real estate business, The Staubach Company, in partnership with Robert Holloway Jr., an associate of Henry S. Miller.
 He had prepared by working in the off-seasons from 1970 until 1977 for the Henry S. Miller Company.
 Staubach began working with real estate because "I couldn't have retired at my age and just played golf.
 First of all, they didn't pay quarterbacks what they do today.
 And I was 37 with three kids.
 I kept thinking about [what would happen] if some linebacker takes off my head and I can't play anymore."
 He said "Henry Miller Jr. was a lot like [legendary Cowboys coach Tom] Landry.
 They both had similar haircuts ... they both had phenomenal integrity, great work ethic, and they could transfer their strengths to other people."

-The Staubach Company has been his primary endeavor since retirement from football.
+The Staubach Company has been his primary endeavor since retiring from football.
 The company first developed several office buildings; Holloway managed construction while Staubach found tenants.
 In 1982, Staubach bought out Holloway and shifted the company's emphasis from commercial development to representing corporate clients seeking to lease or buy space.
 This proved fortuitous, for a boom in Dallas office construction followed by a recession in the Texas oil industry left the city with excess office space, so companies representing tenants wielded greater influence.
-The company has worked with major businesses including AT&T, McDonald's Corporation, Hospital Corporation of America and K Mart Corporation.
-The company was also involved with residential development, with ownership stakes in 27 apartments and other real estate projects in the Dallas-Fort Worth area.
+The company has worked with major businesses including AT&T, McDonald's Corporation, Hospital Corporation of America, and K Mart Corporation, and was also involved in residential development, with ownership stakes in 27 apartments and other real estate projects in the Dallas−Fort Worth area.
 Some of these were in partnership with Cowboys teammate Bob Breunig through S.B.C.
 Development Corporation, then a subsidiary of the Staubach Company.
 Others were collaborations with local developers and investors, including Ross Perot.
 He served as its chairman and CEO until June 20, 2007, when he announced he would resign as CEO of the multibillion-dollar real estate company he started 30 years earlier.

 On July 11, 2008, The Staubach Company was sold to Jones Lang LaSalle for $613 million.
 Staubach and his children's trust would gross more than $100 million from the sale by 2013.
 The sale provided an initial payment of $9.27 per Staubach share with additional payments due during the ensuing five years for a total of approximately $29/share.
-Staubach took half of his first payment in Jones Lang LaSalle stock which was then trading at approximately $59.50/share.
-Staubach served as executive chairman of the Americas region of Jones Lang LaSalle until his retirement in 2018.
+Staubach took half of his first payment in a Jones Lang LaSalle stock which was then trading at approximately $59.50/share.
+He served as executive chairman of the Americas region of Jones Lang LaSalle until his retirement in 2018.